morgane-merlin/NorForestGALES/3.CWS_calculation/README.md

 - (optional: crown snow load for a winter scenario - the script is then appropriately modified to include this extra raster).

 ## Scripts & routine
 The scripts work at the tile level.
-The Critical Wind Speed for each forest pixel is calculated in parallel with the find_CWS.sh which uses find_CWS_for_tile.sh.
+The Critical Wind Speed for each forest pixel is calculated in parallel with the find_CWS_Norway.sh which uses find_CWS_for_tile.sh.
 The find_CWS_for_tile.sh relies on the R script FGrou_CWS_SR16.R

 Step 5: TO DO